 Today, there still exist many environmental disparities that Penn falls short in answering.
 With its campus in a diverse city such as Philadelphia, composed of individuals of all different socioeconomic backgrounds, Penn’s greater ESG work not only affects those who form Penn but also the community around it.
 In order to effect greater change, Penn must stand at the forefront of providing adequate resources to those who are unable to cope with the rampant effects of climate change and truly stand as a leader in enacting real environmental change.

 As an institution, Penn can take action to avoid falling into the same greenwashing trap that many corporations do.
 For instance, Penn can set carbon reduction targets by pledging to hit carbon neutrality by a certain year.
 Additionally, Penn can rely on available ESG data from credible sources to enhance Philadelphian communities and its constituents through sustainable action.
 Most importantly, we must resist stretching the truth about eco-friendly initiatives we are making and instead start making viable efforts for the environment.

 So, ask me again: do I think ESG is a hoax?
 Absolutely not!
 ESG has been the fundamental gateway to understanding core issues at the crux of environmental turmoil.
 But is there room for improvement?
 Most certainly!
 We, as global citizens, must take greater action to lead the way to a better planet.

-SANGEET ANAND is a rising College sophomore studying economics and environmental science from Potomac, Md.
-Her email address is firstname.lastname@example.org.
+SANGEET ANAND is a rising Wharton sophomore studying economics and concentrating in Business, Environment, Energy, and Sustainability from Potomac, MD.
+Her email address is email@example.com.